fiaasco/borgbackup/README.md

 This role installs Borg backup on backupservers and clients.
 The role contains a wrapper-script 'borg-backup' to ease the usage on the client.
 Supported options include borg-backup info | init | list | backup | mount.
 Automysqlbackup will run as pre-backup command if it's installed.
 The role supports both self hosted and rsync.net as Borg server.

+It's possible to configure append-only repositories to secure the backups against deletion from the client.

 ## Required variables
 Define a group backupservers in your inventory with one or multiple hosts.